alissiawells/book-resources/README.md

 #### 3. Python Forensics

+#### 4. Erlang Runtime System
-#### 4. BEAM - a book about Erlang' concurrency model, showing the concept of
+A book about BEAM and Erlang' concurrency model, showing the concept of

-#### asynchronous messages, different from the one choosen by Guido for Python
+asynchronous messages, different from the one choosen by Guido for Python

 ## ARTICLES